-The Aquarium has completed the largest renovation in its history.
-Here are some questions and answers about the project and some insight on what's new.
+In 2013, the Aquarium has completed the largest renovation in its history.
+Here are some questions and answers about the project.

 What has changed about the Giant Ocean Tank?

 We've given the iconic Giant Ocean Tank a top-to-bottom, 21st-century transformation, including new windows that provide crystal-clear viewing opportunities; a vibrant, revitalized coral reef with more than 1,000 fishes; and the new Yawkey Coral Reef Center at the top of the exhibit.

 What additional features have been added?

 There is a reflective ceiling dome that helps create a greater underwater ambience throughout the building, a ramp to the top of the central tank that gives wheelchairs and strollers access to Level 4 for the first time, and many more changes throughout the building.
 Read more about the full scope and features.